 EDITORIAL: Around the state

-Excerpts of editorial opinions from state newspapers:
+Excerpts of editorial opinion from newspapers in New York:

 See inaccurate information in a story?
 Other feedback and/or ideas for us to consider?
 Tell us here.

 - Law & Disorder (June 18, 2013) (1873)

 - Eight-year-old girl's gift brings Stone Ridge Library closer to repair fund goal (1536)

 - Bear cub freed from Phoenicia trash bin after some tense moments (1334)

 - Study says Catskill Mountain Rail Trail would attract 140,000 annual visitors, over $3 million (1165)